kstenerud/concise-encoding/ce-structure.md

 **Notes**:

- * Since a time by itself has no date component, time zone data **MUST** be interpreted as if it were "today".
-This means that time zones which are not offsets like `Etc/GMT+1` might be interpreted differently on different dates for political reasons (for example daylight savings).
+ * Since a time by itself has no date component, its time zone data **MUST** be interpreted as if it were "today".
+This means that location-based time zones like `America/Seattle` or `48.86/2.36` (as opposed to UTC-offsets like `Zero` or `Etc/GMT+1`) might result in a different absolute time on different dates due to political time shifts (such as daylight savings).

 **Examples (in [CTE](cte-specification.md))**: